crystal-lang/crystal-book/docs/guides/static_linking.md

 NOTE:
 The `*-alpine` docker images ship with static versions of all libraries used by the standard library.
 If your program links no other libraries then adding the `--static` flag to the build command is all you need to link fully statically.

+## Dynamic library lookup

+The lookup paths of dynamic libraries at runtime can be controlled by the `CRYSTAL_LIBRARY_RPATH` environment variable during compilation.
+Currently this is supported on Linux and Windows.

+### Linux

+If `CRYSTAL_LIBRARY_RPATH` is defined during compilation, it is passed unmodified to the linker via an `-Wl,rpath` option.
+The exact behavior depends on the linker; usually, this is appended to the ELF executable's `DT_RUNPATH` or `DT_RPATH` dynamic tag entry.
+The special `$ORIGIN` / `$LIB` / `$PLATFORM` variables might not be supported on all platforms.

+### Windows

+The first time an executable loads a symbol from a DLL, the DLL is searched among the semicolon-separated paths in `CRYSTAL_LIBRARY_RPATH`, in the order they are declared, before the [default lookup order](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order#search-order-for-unpackaged-apps). `$ORIGIN` expands to the path of the running executable itself.
+For example, if the executable is located at `C:\foo\test.exe`, and `CRYSTAL_LIBRARY_RPATH=$ORIGIN\mylibs;C:\bar` during compilation, then DLLs are first searched in `C:\foo\mylibs`, then in `C:\bar`.

+The above search is performed inside a custom DLL delay-load routine implemented in the standard library.
+The compiler detects all DLL dependencies from their import libraries, inserting a `/DELAYLOAD` linker flag per DLL during compilation.
+The flags can be suppressed by using the `-Dno_win32_delay_load` compile-time flag, although the routine still remains available, so that individual libraries can be delay-loaded via explicit linker flags.
+Non-delay-loaded DLLs are loaded immediately upon program startup instead.

+When Crystal runs a file directly, e.g. `crystal run` or `crystal spec`, it uses the same mechanism to append the compiler's own directory to the `CRYSTAL_LIBRARY_RPATH` of the temporary executable.
+This allows the executable to pick up DLLs distributed along the compiler even when the compiler itself is not within `PATH`.